 It's important to note this garden cultivator does more than just turn dirt.
 It also allows you to weed your garden, aerate the soil, and easily add and work in fertilizer directly with the dirt.
 Tilling your garden soil not only provides fresh earth for newly planted seeds that helps your plants grow to their fullest potential, but it helps water reach plants' roots more easily.

-The tiller features a gas-powered engine, so you don't need an extension cable to plug it into an electrical outlet.
+The tiller features a gas-powered engine, so you don't need an extension cable to plug it into an electrical outlet, but it is noisier.
 Gas-powered tillers can also be a good option if your garden is located far away from a power supply because you're not tethered to a cord that stretches all the way to the closest electrical outlet.
 However, with the Earthquake Mini Cultivator, you do have to use the right kind of oil and gasoline (and the correct ratio), which you can learn about in the product's user manual.

 Unlike most of the garden tillers we've featured, the Earthquake Mini Cultivator has a recoil starting system rather than an electric starter.
 This means that you'll have to pull a cord to start it, much like a lawn mower.
 It's not a huge problem, but you may have to pull the cord multiple times to get it started – especially as the machine ages.